OCHA-DAP/pa-anticipatory-action/analyses/bangladesh/README.md

 Bangladesh.
 This funding will become available immediately once the defined trigger is reached to active the actions described above
 In addition, the pilot seeks to amplify and coordinate similar anticipatory action pilots at the agency scale, including from WFP, IFRC, and others.

-## Analysis
+## Overview of analysis

 The analysis within this repository contains two components.

-1. Trigger analysis: Processing FFWC and GLOFAS forecasting data, used to trigger this pilot's anticipatory action.
+1. **Trigger analysis**: Processing FFWC and GLOFAS forecasting data, used to trigger this pilot's anticipatory action.
-2. Pilot evaluation: Calculating historical estimates of flooding extent over time in five high priority districts (Bogra, Gaibandha, Jamalpur, Kurigram, Sirajganj).
+2. **Pilot evaluation**: Calculating historical estimates of flooding extent over time in five high priority districts (Bogra, Gaibandha, Jamalpur, Kurigram, Sirajganj).
 This work is largely based on an analysis of Sentinel-1 SAR imagery in Google Earth Engine, accessible [here](https://code.earthengine.google.com/0fe2c1f3b2cf8ef6fe9aa81382b00191).
 This imagery processing methodology is adapted from [guidance from the UN-SPIDER Knowledge Portal](https://un-spider.org/advisory-support/recommended-practices/recommended-practice-google-earth-engine-flood-mapping/step-by-step).

-## Structure of this repository
+This work also includes technical support provided to the Centre for Disaster Protection in processing and analysing the geospatial dimensions of survey data.
+The results of the historical flood analysis are summarized in [this slide deck](https://docs.google.com/presentation/d/1D5tj83Q63L-9lI343t0tcHwpxQ14XkGQK6PobUcXb6g/edit#slide=id.p3).

+## Data description

+All input and output files are stored [on Google Drive](https://drive.google.com/drive/folders/16TR6uta4XgMhpuBVHJdH4WM529TkK_hF?usp=sharing).

+Input data includes:
+- Shapefiles of Admin 0 --> Admin 4 units in Bangladesh, originally accessed from [HDX](https://data.humdata.org/dataset/administrative-boundaries-of-bangladesh-as-of-2015). ```Adm_Shp```
+- Shapefile of mauzas (sub Admin 4) in Bangladesh, provided by a local contact. ```Adm_Shp/mauza```
+- Informant reports of flood extent over time in selected unions (Admin 4), provided by the Centre for Disaster Protection. ```CDP_Informant```
+- Selected household locations from CDP survey results. ```CDP_Survey```
+- [GLOFAS](https://www.globalfloods.eu/) river discharge measurements from selected stations along the Jamuna river. ```GLOFAS_Data```
+- [FFWC](http://www.ffwc.gov.bd/) water level measurements from selected stations along the Jamuna river. ```FFWC_Data```
+- [GSW](https://global-surface-water.appspot.com/download) Seasonality 2019 raster files covering Bangladesh. ```GSW_Data```

+Output data includes:
+- Output shapefiles from Google Earth Engine script. ```GEE_Output```
+- Flood extent results by Admin 4 regions over time, derived from ```GEE_Output``` files. ```FE_Results```
+- Interpolated flood extent results from Gaussian and polynomial fitting. ```FE_Results```
+- Permanent water extent shapefiles. ```GSW_Data```
+- Geolocated household locations with distance to water. ```CDP_Survey```

+## Directory structure

 The content within this repository is structured as follows: